 For example:

-• If you are interested in the ways in which human behavior impacts labor, resources, investment, and governance, an MS in Economics may be the right degree for you.
+- If you are interested in the ways in which human behavior impacts labor, resources, investment, and governance, an MS in Economics may be the right degree for you.

-• If you are interested in the day-to-day financial operations of a company, including topics such as budgeting, cash-flow, and financial statement analysis, an MS in Finance may be the right degree for you.
+- If you are interested in the day-to-day financial operations of a company, including topics such as budgeting, cash flow, and financial statement analysis, an MS in Finance may be the right degree for you.

 2. What are your career goals?

 In addition to your personal interests, it’s important that the degree you choose will help you achieve your career goals.
-For this reason, it’s helpful to understand which degree employers looking for when they hire for particular positions.
+For this reason, it’s helpful to understand which degree employers look for when they hire for particular positions.

 Ultimately, which degree you choose to pursue will be a personal choice centered around your interests and career goals.
 It’s important to consider where you currently are in your career, as well as where you want to be, and to think about how earning any degree will help you get there.